BelfrySCAD/openscad_docsgen/WRITING_DOCS.md

 > The end of the block is denoted by a line without a comment.
 > or a line that is unindented after the comment.

-Sections can also include Figures; images generated from code that is not shown in a code block.
+Sections can also include:

+- Figures: images generated from code that is not shown in a code block.
+- Definitions: Glossary term definitions.

 Subsection Block